mitensolanki36/spring-ai-sales-data-analysis/README.md

 docker-compose up --build

-This will start the Spring Boot application on port 8080 and the ChromaDB service on port 8000.
+This will start the Spring Boot application on port 8080 and the Postgres service on port 5432.

 How to Use
 Upload your data: